-The Period of Significance is 1912-1950, reflecting the year of construction through the years Our Lady of Guadalupe Church served San Francisco's Spanish-speaking Catholic communities, and represented the geographical and spiritual heart of the City's largest Latino enclave for half a century.
-The period of significance ends in 1950 when construction of the Broadway Tunnel in North Beach commenced, coinciding with the waning of the area's Latino population.
+The period of significance for 906 Broadway is 1912-1950, reflecting the year of construction through the years Our Lady of Guadalupe Church served the Latino and Spanish-speaking enclave in North Beach that existed from the mid-nineteenth to the mid-twentieth century.
+The period of significance ends in 1950 when construction of the Broadway Tunnel commenced, coinciding with the waning of the area's Latino population.